 My name is Megh and I use they/them pronouns.
 I am an Assistant Professor in the Department of Media & Information and the Center for Bioethics & Social Justice at Michigan State University.

-My work has been published in top human-computer interaction and social science venues (CHI, CSCW, ICTD, and Time & Society), and presented at the American Epilepsy Society, Society for the Social Studies of Science (4S), Society for Disability Studies, Eastern Sociological Society, Canadian Disability Studies Association, and Nordic Network on Disability Research.
-I have received fellowships from Microsoft Research and the University of Michigan's Institute for the Humanities, Initiative in Disability Studies, and Rackham Program in Public Scholarship for my work on the social implications of medical technology.
+My work has been published in top human-computer interaction and social science venues (CHI, CSCW, Social Studies of Science, and Time & Society), earning a best paper award.
+It has also been presented at meetings of the Society for the Social Studies of Science (4S), Society for Disability Studies, Eastern Sociological Society, Canadian Disability Studies Association, Nordic Network on Disability Research, and American Epilepsy Society.
+I have received fellowships from Microsoft Research, University of California's Office of the President, and University of Michigan's Institute for the Humanities, Initiative in Disability Studies, and Rackham Program in Public Scholarship for my work on technology and society.

-Prior to the University of Michigan, I was research fellow at Microsoft Research, fortunate to be supervised by Bill Thies, Jacki O'Neill, and Ed Cutrell.
+Before my PhD, I was research fellow at Microsoft Research, fortunate to be supervised by Bill Thies, Jacki O'Neill, and Ed Cutrell.
 I received a master's degree in computer science from the University of Toronto, advised by Graeme Hirst; and a bachelor's degree in computer engineering from the University of Mumbai.
-I spent five years working as software engineer and technical lead in product driven, social media analytics, and banking software companies.
+I spent five years working as software engineer and technical lead in product driven, social media analytics, and financial software companies.
 I enjoy writing carefully designed and easy to maintain code.

 Here is my CV.

-My work has been published in top human-computer interaction and social science venues (CHI, CSCW, ICTD, and Time & Society), and presented at the American Epilepsy Society, Society for the Social Studies of Science (4S), Society for Disability Studies, Eastern Sociological Society, Canadian Disability Studies Association, and Nordic Network on Disability Research.
-I have received fellowships from Microsoft Research and the University of Michigan's Institute for the Humanities, Initiative in Disability Studies, and Rackham Program in Public Scholarship for my work on the social implications of medical technology.
+My work has been published in top human-computer interaction and social science venues (CHI, CSCW, Social Studies of Science, and Time & Society), earning a best paper award.
+It has also been presented at meetings of the Society for the Social Studies of Science (4S), Society for Disability Studies, Eastern Sociological Society, Canadian Disability Studies Association, Nordic Network on Disability Research, and American Epilepsy Society.
+I have received fellowships from Microsoft Research, University of California's Office of the President, and University of Michigan's Institute for the Humanities, Initiative in Disability Studies, and Rackham Program in Public Scholarship for my work on technology and society.

-Prior to the University of Michigan, I was research fellow at Microsoft Research, fortunate to be supervised by Bill Thies, Jacki O'Neill, and Ed Cutrell.
+Before my PhD, I was research fellow at Microsoft Research, fortunate to be supervised by Bill Thies, Jacki O'Neill, and Ed Cutrell.
 I received a master's degree in computer science from the University of Toronto, advised by Graeme Hirst; and a bachelor's degree in computer engineering from the University of Mumbai.
-I spent five years working as software engineer and technical lead in product driven, social media analytics, and banking software companies.
+I spent five years working as software engineer and technical lead in product driven, social media analytics, and financial software companies.
 I enjoy writing carefully designed and easy to maintain code.

 Here is my CV.